Jamnic98/loose-change-calculator/README.md

 # Loose Change Calculator
-> A program to calculate the total change the user has in GBP.
+> A simple program to calculate the total change the user has in GBP.

 <!-- TABLE OF CONTENTS -->